SEAVAX™ & HORIZON 2020, BLUE GROWTH CALLS

 PHASE 3 BUILD OF AN INTERMEDIATE HULL & LAUNCH MECHANISM

-Where we have in theory (subject to small scale testing) a design for a hull and launch system that funding limitations dictate should be built a quarter scale, while at the same time developing the systems full size.
+Where we have in theory (subject to small scale testing) a design for a hull and launch system that funding limitations dictate should be built a quarter scale, while at the same time developing the systems full size in the hopes of funding a fleet system.

 PHASE 4 SEAVAX BUILD & LAUNCH FULL SIZE